Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Summary and conclusions

 \section{Summary and conclusions}

-In this paper we propose new spin observables which seem presently accessible with the available experimental equipment, namely the polarization transfer coefficients from doubly spin-polarized initial state of the pd elastic scattering to the outgoing proton.
+In this paper we propose new spin observables which seem presently accessible to the present-day experimental facilities, namely the polarization transfer coefficients from doubly spin-polarized initial state of the pd elastic scattering to the outgoing proton.
 Such a doubly spin-polarized $\vec p \vec d$ state was used in a recent measurement of spin-correlation coefficients at $E=135$ and $200$~MeV ~\cite{przevoski} and will be also available in a soon-to-be conducted experiment at RIKEN at $135$~MeV ~\cite{kimsek}.

-We studied sensitivity to effects of the 3NF of three such polarization transfer coefficients presently accessible to measurement: $K_{y,y}^{y'}$, $K_{x,y}^{x'}$, and $K_{z,y}^{x'}$, and compared it with sensitivity of the constituent, single polarizations transfer coefficients from the proton to proton and from the deuteron to proton.
-A similar study was performed for a more difficult to experimentally access the polarization transfer coefficient $K_{z,x}^{y'}$, exceptional due to the fact that both constituent single polarization transfer coefficients, $K_{x}^{y'}$ and $K_{z}^{y'}$, vanish.
+We studied in the neutron-deuteron system sensitivity to effects of the 3NF of three such polarization transfer coefficients presently accessible to measurement: $K_{y,y}^{y'}$, $K_{x,y}^{x'}$, and $K_{z,y}^{x'}$, and compared it with sensitivity of the constituent, single polarizations transfer coefficients from the neutron to neutron and from the deuteron to neutron.
+A similar study was performed for the more difficult to study experimentally polarization transfer coefficient $K_{z,x}^{y'}$, exceptional due to the fact that both constituent single polarization transfer coefficients, $K_{x}^{y'}$ and $K_{z}^{y'}$, vanish.
+We also discussed $K_{yy,y}^{y'}$ and $K_{xz,y}^{y'}$ coefficients for the reaction with tensor-polarized deuterons.
 As a dynamical input in our study we took chiral N$^4$LO$^+$ SMS NN potential of the Bochum group alone or combined with the chiral N$^2$LO 3NF.

 We found that, similarly to the other elastic scattering observables, effects of the 3NF are significant at higher energies.
 The double spin-polarization transfer coefficient $K_{y,y}^{y'}$, for which large 3NF effects were found at $E=135$~MeV is especially interesting.
 The 3NF effects for this observable are localized at c.m. angles $\approx 100^o$ and are also by a factor of about two larger than for both constituent single polarization transfer coefficients $K_{y}^{y'}$.
 In that interesting region the magnitude of $K_{y,y'}^{y'}$ is of the order of -0.3.
 At this energy large 3NF effects were found for $K_{x,y}^{x'}$ and $K_{z,y}^{x'}$.
+A similar pattern of 3NF effects has been found for polarization transfer coefficients from the tensor polarized deuteron interacting with polarized neutron.